sunfishcode/basic-text/docs/restricted-text.md

    [Section 5.3 of the Unicode Standard].
  - Old Hangul Jamo, as defined in [Section 2.9 of RFC 5892].

-Note that even though this includes U+034F (COMBINING GRAPHEME JOINER), the [Stream Safe Text Format] is still required; content must simply avoid using excessively long sequences of non-starters.
+Note that even though this excludes U+034F (COMBINING GRAPHEME JOINER), the [Stream Safe Text Format] is still required; content must simply avoid using excessively long sequences of non-starters.